 Go to Filters > Sampling > Poisson-disk Sampling.
 Change to “Number of samples” to your desired final count – e.g., 30.000.
 Important: also select “Base Mesh Subsampling” – this is required for subsampling a dense point cloud.

 An alternative would of course be to simplify the generated mesh after converting the point cloud to a mesh.
-Which works better depends on your data, but ultimately it shouldn’t make a big difference.
+Which works better depends on your data, but ultimately it shouldn’t make a significant difference.

 This process creates a second layer called “Poisson-disk Samples”.
 Deactivate the visibility of the original point cloud to check the simplified variant.